gdebraconier/HuiMcuTranslator/README.md

 Or use one of the pre-build versions in 'Builds' (Intel & Apple M1).
 No Windows or Linux version.

 ## Installation
-Copy the compiled or pre-build version on your Mac to '/usr/bin/local'.
+Copy the compiled or pre-build version on your Mac to a place where you can find it.
+Double click to run.

 ## Features
 Not all of the features of the MIDI plugin from Trevligaspel are working.